Low Testosterone in Your 30s

 Emergency contraception represents an important reproductive health option for individuals seeking to prevent unintended pregnancy.
 The Plan B pill offers a safe, accessible method for those who need immediate pregnancy prevention after unprotected sexual activity or potential contraceptive failure.

 Plan B contains levonorgestrel, a synthetic hormone that works primarily by delaying ovulation.
-When you refill a prescription or seek emergency contraception, understanding how this medication functions can help reduce anxiety and make informed decisions.
+When you seek emergency contraception, understanding how this medication functions can help reduce anxiety and make informed decisions.

 Emergency contraception is not the same as an abortion pill.
 Plan B prevents pregnancy by stopping or delaying ovulation, which means it stops an egg from being released from the ovary.
 If no egg is available, fertilization cannot occur.
 The medication works most effectively when taken as soon as possible after unprotected sexual activity.

 The effectiveness of Plan B decreases over time.
 Within the first 24 hours, the pill can be up to 95% effective in preventing pregnancy.
 This effectiveness gradually reduces to approximately 75-89% if taken within three days.
-Interestingly, when taking adapalene or other medications, it's crucial to consult healthcare professionals about potential interactions.
+When taking other medications such as adapalene, consult healthcare professionals about potential interactions.

 Most individuals experience minimal side effects with Plan B. Common temporary symptoms might include: